ADRENALS FAQ–the most frequently asked questions

 But what if you do not HAVE a normal glucocorticoid level?
 There have been studies on Chronic Fatigue patients taking “hydrocortisone — 25 to 35 mg per day: leads to a 20 to 35% decrease in endogenous ACTH and cortisol production… After stopping, it may take several days to several weeks to recover the previous adrenocortical status.” http://www.intlhormonesociety.org/ref_cons/Ref_cons_3_mild_glucocorticoid_deficiency.pdf

-30) How much cortisol does the body normally produce?
-In doctor Peatfield’s book, he says “The natural output of hydrocortisone is actually variable and may be as much as 200 mg. daily under stress and 40 – 6o mg. in a normal resting state.
+31) How much cortisol does the body normally produce?
+In doctor Peatfield’s book, he says “The natural output of hydrocortisone is actually variable and may be as much as 200 mg. daily under stress and 40 — 60 mg. in a normal resting state.
 Obviously then, a dose significantly greater than 40 mg. daily will tend to take over the adrenal production of cortisone, and the adrenals could shut down completely.
 It must be said at once, so long as this suppression doesn’t last too long, the adrenals will pick themselves up again, and restart producing the necessary cortisone for themselves as before.”
 Thyroid patients who need ACE or HC doesn’t normally get that high, though.

-SURGERIES: Make sure your anesthesiologist knows you have adrenal insufficiency!
+SURGERIES: Make sure your anesthesiologist knows you are taking cortisol.
 ASK for solumedrol in the anesthesia IV.
 It is a normal precaution they will readily do for you for safety.

 EXERCISE: While it is preferable you do not exercise to the point of needing extra cortisol, some feel it is a necessity of life to continue strenuous exercising while on adrenal meds.
 If you are exhausted after exercise, or take hours to recover, STOP.
 You are doing more damage to your adrenals and are undoing any good you might be doing by treating them.
 If you just need energy boost to do light exercise, try 5-10MG before starting the exercise.
 The trick is to supply the cortisol before your adrenals are being beat up for not having it.

-Tapering off stress doses: If over three days, then you must go down slowly, no more than dropping 5MG every 2-3 days, but if it was just 3 days then you can drop 10MG every 3 days.
+Tapering off stress doses is also explained on page 88 if the stress dosing occurred more than three days.
 If you start to feel exhaustion or especially flu like symptoms, go back up immediately and slow the decrease down.

-39) How do I wean off HC?
-When all issues are corrected—high RT3, hypothyroid, low B12, low iron, chronic inflammation, Lyme, mold exposure, detoxing of heavy metals, candida die off, high life stress and anything else stressing your adrenals, patients start to remove their cortisol supplements by small amounts i.e HC by 2.5 mg, or ACE by 1 caps, sometimes 2 caps, holding each removal for a good three weeks to give the body a chance to ramp up its own production.
-Starting the reduction with the latest dose and moving up is done by many patients. .
+34) How do I wean off HC or Adrenal Cortex (ACE) ?
+When all issues are corrected–hypothyroid, low B12, low iron, chronic inflammation, Lyme, mold exposure, detoxing of heavy metals, candida die off, high life stress and anything else which could be stressing one’s adrenals–patients start to remove their cortisol supplements by small amounts i.e HC by 2.5 mg, or ACE by 1 caps, sometimes 2 caps, holding each removal for a good 2 or 3 weeks to give the body a chance to ramp up its own production.
+Starting the reduction with the latest dose and moving up is done by many patients.